RoRRModdingToolkit/RoRR_Modding_Toolkit/README.md

 ```

-Alternatively you can store these references in a variable
+Alternatively, you can store these references in a variable:
 ```lua
 local RMT = mods["RoRRModdingToolkit-RoRR_Modding_Toolkit"].setup()